 We run a Mid-week Pursuit Series from April to August and an Autumn Pursuit series on Saturdays from August to December.
 Pursuit races are also known as Hare and Hounds races.
-Using the handicapping system, the boats taking part start in order of speed, slowest go first (e.g. Mirror) fastest go last (e.g. an A-class catamaran) and everyone else is spread out in between.
+Using the handicapping system, the boats taking part start in order of speed, slowest goes first and fastest go last, with everyone else is spread out in between.
 The aim of the race is to overtake the slower boats and to prevent the faster boats from overtaking you.

 The starts, because they are staggered, are much easier for the beginner.
 There will probably be only 2 or 3 other boats starting at the same time.
 The starting intervals are displayed on the notice board at the base of the race box.
-The list is also available on the TSC website.
+The list is also available to download at the bottom of this page.

 How do I finish?

 In Pursuit races, everybody finishes at once when the horn hoots, but keep sailing until the rescue boat notes your position.
 Your position is when the horn goes, so no overtaking afterwards please!

 In Handicap racing, the finish line is normally the same as the start line.
 You'll either finish after the number laps on the course board, or if the race was going to take too long, after the OOD has sounded 2 long hoots on the horn and put up the shortened course flag (a blue square on a white background).

 Each boat that finishes receives a hoot unless they were over the line at the start (OCS), have been seen not to have sailed the correct course, or have received outside assistance, that's to say you have been rescued!